test-editor/test-editor.github.io/te_markdown/terminology.md

 <a name="test-case-language"></a>Test Case Language (TCL)
 : A language used by [testers](#tester) to implement [test cases](#test-case) conforming to [test specifications](#test-specification), by defining the necessary, concrete [test steps](#test-step) for automatic execution.
 See [this tutorial](/te_markdown/heroes-create-testcase/) to learn about writing test cases with TCL.

-<a name="test-editor-web"></a>Test-Editor-Web
+<a name="test-editor-web"></a>Test-Editor
 : An application dedicated to automate the tip of the testing pyramid—acceptance testing—to enable automated product releases and provide confidence in reliable product operation.
-Designed to bridge the gap between [domain experts](#domain-expert), [testers](#tester), and [developers](#developer), Test-Editor-Web is a modern application that integrates well with container technologies.
+Designed to bridge the gap between [domain experts](#domain-expert), [testers](#tester), and [developers](#developer), Test-Editor is a modern application that integrates well with container technologies.
 See [Overview](#overview) for a description of its user interface components and functions, and [Tutorials](/te_markdown/tutorials) to learn about using it.

 <a name="test-fixture"></a>Test Fixture
 : A software library that implements concrete actions, specific to the platform and technology stack of a given [software under test](#software-under-test), to be performed during test execution.
 [Developers](#developer) use [application mappings](#application-mapping) to bind [test-steps](#test-step) to fixture logic.
 Out of the box, [Test-Editor-Web](#test-editor-web) comes with fixtures that enable the testing of _web_ applications, in particular _Angular_ applications, _REST_ services, _Java Swing_ applications, and mainframe applications through _3270 terminal emulation_.